luiscoco/Kafka_Java_Training/README.md

 ![image](https://github.com/luiscoco/Kafka_Java_Training/assets/32194879/1608e09e-3f8a-47f6-a9e5-28f86b74eb53)

-We open a new prompt command window, for creating a new producer, we run the following command:
+We open a new prompt command window, for **creating a new producer**, we run the following command:

 ```
 kafka-console-producer --broker-list localhost:9092 --topic second-topic